 Key Short Term Initiative Description FY25 spend Reduction of ground transport fuel use through replacement of the vehicle fleet with low emissions alternatives. \$0.1 million Annual sustainability reporting and various initiatives, including: \$1.0 million • Boiler replacement project: Elimination of natural gas usage, through replacing the boiler system in both the terminal and hotel, with an energy efficient alternative, based on electric heat pump technology.
-This system is anticipated to have high efficiency, reduce operational costs, and eliminate reliance on natural gas to reduce Scope 1 emissions. • Consultants spend to implement sustainability guidelines for projects across Wellington Airport.
-Terminal bin redesign.
+This system is anticipated to have high efficiency, reduce operational costs, and eliminate reliance on natural gas to reduce Scope 1 emissions. • Consultants spend to implement sustainability guidelines for projects across Wellington Airport. • Terminal bin redesign.
 Apron redevelopment overland flow modelling for key infrastructure including planned apron expansion. • Solar/energy generation: Wellington Airport plans to move forward with trials of solar panels at the airport. • Building Management System (BMS) Analytics Programme.
 Aimed at improving energy efficiency throughout the terminal by identifying issues and optimising heating/cooling. • Sustainability reporting: Accreditation fees, consultant spend, verification for GHG emissions.
 Purchase of carbon offsets. • Continued rollout of LED lighting: Progressing with the replacement of conventional lighting with more efficient alternatives across the terminal, carparks, and wider property portfolio.
 Replacement of exterior lighting with LED: Commencing in FY24, the transitioning of external lighting towers from sodium-based lights to LED systems.
 Includes replacing some external lighting poles.
 The ongoing maintenance and strengthening of all marine protection structures to ensure the integrity of the airfield platform and instrument landing systems are preserved.
 This includes increasing resilience against seismic events, climate change, sea level rise, and the increasing frequency and intensity of storms.
 This also includes work to progress the replacement. \$5.1 million

-Key Short Term Initiative Description FY26 forecast spend Annual sustainability reporting and continuation of initiatives in FY25. \$2.7 million Reduction of ground transport fuel use through replacement of the vehicle fleet with low emissions alternatives. \$0.1 million The ongoing maintenance and strengthening of all marine protection structures to ensure the integrity of the airfield platform and instrument landing systems are preserved.
-This includes increasing resilience against seismic events, climate change, sea level rise, and the increasing frequency and intensity of storms.
-This also includes work to progress the renewal. \$2.3 million Fixed Electrical Ground Power and Pre-Conditioned Air can significantly minimise reliance on Auxiliary Power Unit (APU) usage, by using electricity to supply aircraft systems and air to the aircraft cabin when their engines are shut down.
-This ensures that critical onboard systems can operated without relying on APU usage and associated jet fuel consumption. \$0.5 million
+Key Short Term Initiative Description

+Annual sustainability reporting and continuation of initiatives

+Reduction of ground transport fuel use through replacement emissions alternatives.

+The ongoing maintenance and strengthening of all marine pro integrity of the airfield platform and instrument landing system increasing resilience against seismic events, climate change, so frequency and intensity of storms.
+This also includes work to

+Fixed Electrical Ground Power and Pre-Conditioned Air can s on Auxiliary Power Unit (APU) usage, by using electricity to su to the aircraft cabin when their engines are shut down.
+This e systems can operated without relying on APU usage and asso

-Key Short Term Initiative Description Estimated spend FY27-29 Terminal decarbonisation: Elimination of natural gas usage, through replacing the main terminal boiler system as well as the hotel's domestic hot water system with energy efficient alternatives.
-The main terminal boiler system is based on a heat pump system and anticipated to have high efficiency, reduce operational costs, and eliminate reliand natural gas to reduce Scope 1 emissions.
-1 Upgrade to Building Management System (BMS).
-Chiller upgrade: Key solution for mitigating emissions associated with chiller refrigeran leakage is replacing the chillers or replacing existing high global warming potential (GV refrigerants, such as R22, R134A and R410A, with charging agents that yield lower GWF VP) Fixed Electrical Ground Power and Pre-Conditioned Air (FEGPs and PCA) can significantl minimise reliance on APU usage, by using electricity to supply aircraft systems and air to aircraft cabin when their engines are shut down.
-This ensures that critical onboard syste can operated without relying on APU usage and associated jet fuel consumption. the The ongoing maintenance and strengthening of all marine protection structures to ensure integrity of the airfield platform and instrument landing systems are preserved.
-This inclu increasing resilience against seismic events, climate change, sea level rise, and the increasing requency and intensity of storms.
-This also includes work to progress the replacement. des Other smaller projects related to climate resilience, emission reductions, and general sustainability initiatives. \$6.9 million
+Key Short Term Initiative Description

+- Terminal decarbonisation: Elimination of natural gas usage, terminal boiler system as well as the hotel's domestic hot we efficient alternatives.
+The main terminal boiler system is ba and anticipated to have high efficiency, reduce operational natural gas to reduce Scope 1 emissions. - Upgrade to Building Management System (BMS). - Chiller upgrade: Key solution for mitigating emissions assoc leakage is replacing the chillers or replacing existing high gl refrigerants, such as R22, R134A and R410A, with charging a

+Fixed Electrical Ground Power and Pre-Conditioned Air (FEGF minimise reliance on APU usage, by using electricity to supply aircraft cabin when their engines are shut down.
+This ensures can operated without relying on APU usage and associated je

+The ongoing maintenance and strengthening of all marine pro integrity of the airfield platform and instrument landing syster increasing resilience against seismic events, climate change, s frequency and intensity of storms.
+This also includes work to

+Other smaller projects related to climate resilience, emission sustainability initiatives.